hooliooo/CodeBuilder/README.md

 # CodeBuilder

-CodeBuilder started out as an exercise learning about Swift function builders.
-It was slowly iterated on with the intention of wirting code that creates Swift code.
+CodeBuilder started out as an exercise learning about Swift function builders then evolved into a small library that leverages function builders to create Swift code/files.

 ## Installation
 ### [Swift Package Manager](https://swift.org/package-manager/)